quixio/quix-samples/csharp/destinations/complete example/README.md

 # Complete example

 [This project](https://github.com/quixio/quix-samples/tree/main/csharp/destinations/complete%20example) gives an example on how to connect to Kafka and read various messages.
-It is a complete example, in C#, of how to read data from a topic and the usage of all the [QuixStreams](https://quix.io/docs/client-library-intro.html) event handlers.
+It is a complete example, in C#, of how to read data from a topic and the usage of all the [Quix Streams](https://quix.io/docs/client-library-intro.html) event handlers.

 ## How to run